gcallah/hambone/chaps/chap1.md

 ## 3.

-Ambrose left the party table and joined his sister Camellia at a table in the back of the bar.
+Ambrose left the party table just after Will did, and joined his sister Camellia in the back of the bar.

 "So I'm going back to Louisiana.
 You gonna keep texting me while I gone?"